iterative/dvc.org/content/docs/user-guide/concepts/remote-storage.md

     'data remotes',
   ]
 tooltip: >-
-  [DVC remotes](/doc/user-guide/concepts/remote-storage) provide a location to store and share data and models.
+  DVC remotes provide a location to store and share data and models.
 You can pull data assets created by colleagues from DVC remotes without spending time and resources to build or process them locally.
-Remote storage can also save space on your local environment.
+Remote storage can also save space on your local environment. [📖](/doc/user-guide/concepts/remote-storage)
 description: >-
   DVC remotes provide a location to store and share data and models, with support for Amazon S3, Google Drive, Azure, and several other remote storage